-Emily Blunt & John Krasinski's 'A Quiet Place' Trailer May Be Terrifying, But The Story Behind It Is Adorable — VIDEO
+Emily Blunt & John Krasinski's First Movie Together Looks Terrifying, But The Story Behind It Is Sweet

 The internet's favorite couple is teaming up for a movie that puts a scary twist on #relationshipgoals.
 Emily Blunt and John Krasinski's first movie together is their first movie together, and it shows that silence is the best communication when you're life is on the line.
 The horror film, which Krasinski directed and co-wrote, focuses on a family that's trying to survive by keeping quiet, very quiet.
 In fact, the new A Quiet Place trailer giving us the silent treatment.
 Literally.
 The teaser for the film doesn't include any dialogue — but that doesn't mean it won't leave you talking.